 Below are some frequently asked questions about cooperative housing.
-It should be noted that at this stage of our development, memberships in Bannerman Green provide a member with the ability to participate in the decision-making process while we develop our bylaws and governance model.
+It should be noted that at this stage of our development, membership in Bannerman Green allows a member to participate in the decision-making process while we develop our bylaws and governance model.

 What is a co-operative?

 What are the benefits of being a member of a housing co-operative?